 Sustainable Materials and Technologies

-Sustainable Materials and Technologies (SM&T) is an international, cross-disciplinary and fully open access journal, published by Elsevier.
+Sustainable Materials and Technologies (SM&T) is an international, cross-disciplinary journal, published by Elsevier.
 SM&T publishes original full-length research articles and reviews in applied or fundamental science of nano-, micro-, meso-, and macro-scale aspects of materials and technologies for sustainable development with special attention to contributions that reduce the knowledge gap between materials and system designs.

 Aims and Scope